womanonrails/womanonrails.com/_i18n/en/_posts/2018-11-25-refactoring-part2.md

 end
 ```

 Do you see the pattern?
 Of course I need to make some improvements in my `Hand` class, add more test and check if all of them pass.
-Full code on this stage available <a href="https://github.com/womanonrails/poker/tree/d18cf1f273c9fdcb97e21067d3411938beefdf36/lib" title="Code after 13th step of refactoring" target="_blank" rel="nofollow noopener noreferrer">here</a>.
+Full code on this stage available [here](https://github.com/womanonrails/poker/tree/d18cf1f273c9fdcb97e21067d3411938beefdf36/lib "Code after 13th step of refactoring").

 # Step 14 - Repeat steps

 So now time to repeat some steps.
 Create new rules like `StraightnessRule`, `FlushnessRule` or `RoyalnessRule`.
 Create new classes `Straight`, `Flush` or `RoyalFlush`.
-The code after those changes you will find <a href="https://github.com/womanonrails/poker/tree/0985c071c87de56c8c49307d6d20963aced7ff79/lib" title="Code after 14th step of refactoring" target="_blank" rel="nofollow noopener noreferrer">here</a>.
+The code after those changes you will find [here](https://github.com/womanonrails/poker/tree/0985c071c87de56c8c49307d6d20963aced7ff79/lib "Code after 14th step of refactoring").

 I would like to mention one magic thing here.
 When we do small classes with one responsibility defined in a general way, we can use our classes in unexpected ways.
 Here is an example: